zafarrafii/Zaf-Julia/README.md

 # Zaf-Julia

 Zafar's Audio Functions in Julia for audio signal analysis (UNDER CONSTRUCTION).
+Make sure to have FFTW, ...

 - [`zaf.py`](#zafpy): Julia module with the audio functions.
 - [`examples.ipynb`](#examplesipynb): Jupyter module with some examples.